kamilkolodziejski/put_cuda/README.md

 # cuda
-Parallel Programming on PUT - some CUDA project
+Parallel Programming at PUT - some CUDA project